Tigan Side Effects

 Applies to trimethobenzamide: intramuscular solution, oral capsule

-Along with its needed effects, trimethobenzamide (the active ingredient contained in Tigan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, trimethobenzamide (the active ingredient contained in Tigan) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trimethobenzamide:Rare
+If any of the following side effects occur while taking trimethobenzamide, check with your doctor immediately:Rare

 - Body spasm, with head and heels bent backward and body bowed forward